Wenhua-Hu/DeepKnee/README.md

 - support to show patient's xray images and  latest taken images show top of past images
 - support to click on images to do prediction and analysis
 - support to zoom in the images by clicking on the images in the content
-- support to show thumbnails of all XAI images (HEATMAP, BOUNDINGBOX AND LIME)
+- support to display thumbnails of all XAI images (HEATMAP, BOUNDINGBOX AND LIME)
+- support to predict with single model of 6 models
 - support to switch among the XAI images in content by clicking on the specific thumbnail
 - support to recognize the which side of the knee (LEFT or RIGHT)
 - support to do analysis for both 2 knees in parallel
 - support to predict the label and show confidence score in 5 grades
 - support to give the feedback on specific XAI images (Clicking on the thumbnail to switch the corresponding feedback box)
 - support to give the user's decision (the administration on Quin can evaluate or improve the model on top of these data)
-- support to show the metrics on top of each model being selected (the question mark can show the desc by hovering)
+- support to show the metrics on top of each model being selected (the question mark can show the desc on hovering)

+Notes: the Lime needs some minutes to analysis (the progress on percentage gives a hint when it is done)

 Inference: